 According to Next City, while it may seem like a good idea to get head and tail lights that are as bright as cars’ headlights, it is important to remember that a car’s headlights are focused and pointed down towards the road to avoid blinding other drivers.
 These same types of lights on bicycles are likely to flash directly into an oncoming driver’s eyes and may inadvertently draw drivers to you.

 You should note that drivers with night blindness – a vision impairment that makes it hard for the sufferer to transition smoothly between light and dark areas – can be susceptible to headlight glare.
-In the seconds it takes for their vision to adjust, a bike accidents could occur.
+In the seconds it takes for their vision to adjust, a bike accident could occur.

 Get Help from an Experienced Austin Bicycle Accident Lawyer